 Volatility of Egg Prices

-Cal-Maine Foods’ operating results are significantly affected by wholesale shell egg market prices, which fluctuate widely and are outside our control.
+Our operating results are significantly affected by wholesale shell egg market prices, which fluctuate widely and are outside our control.
 As a result, our prior performance should not be presumed to be an accurate indication of future performance.
-Small increases in production, or small decreases in demand, can have a large adverse effect on shell egg prices.
+Under certain circumstances, small increases in production, or small decreases in demand, within the industry might have a large adverse effect on shell egg prices.
 Low shell egg prices adversely affect our revenues and profits.